Starlink vs. Spectrum: Is Satellite or Cable Better?

 Starlink vs. Spectrum: Data

 Starlink and Spectrum both feature unlimited data at no additional cost, which is a big win.
 No data cap means you can watch all your favorite shows worry-free.
-In Starlink’s case, it also eliminates one of the biggest issues with satellite internet—typically data caps are prohibitively low and you have to pay through the roof for extra.
+In Starlink’s case, it also eliminates one of the most significant issues with satellite internet—typically, data caps are prohibitively low, and you have to pay through the roof for extra.

 Starlink vs. Spectrum: Price